edbennett/snakemake-novice-lattice/episodes/optimisation.md

 or if you are working through the material on your own, repeat the measurement three times to get your own average.

-Now change the Snakemake concurrency option to  `--jobs 2` and then `--jobs 4`.
+Now change the Snakemake concurrency option to  `--cores 2` and then `--cores 4`.

 - How does the total execution time change?
 - What factors do you think limit